 To configure the IoT Edge Router in WAN mode

-Update the contents of the configuration MODE window with WAN, and press Enter or Return when the cursor points to <RUN>.
+Update the contents of the configuration MODE window with WAN, arrow down to <RUN> and press Enter or Return.

 To configure the IoT Edge Router in EDGE mode